Mount Coulthard

-Mount Coulthard is a summit that straddles the border between Alberta and British Columbia in Canada.
+Mount Coulthard is a mountain straddling the border between Alberta and British Columbia in Canada.
 It is part of the Flathead Range which is a subset of the Canadian Rockies.
-The peak is set on the Continental Divide, in Castle Wildland Provincial Park.
-The mountain is situated in the Crowsnest Pass area and can be seen from Highway 3, the Crowsnest Highway.
+The mountain is set on the Continental Divide, in Castle Wildland Provincial Park.
+It is situated in the Crowsnest Pass area and can be seen from Highway 3, the Crowsnest Highway.

 Mount Coulthard is named after Major Robert Wilson Coulthard (born December 6, 1875), a prominent Canadian mining engineer.
-He was general manager of the West Canadian Coal Company, engineer at Crow's Nest Pass Coal Company from 1901–1908, and a Major with the 2nd Canadian Tunnelling Company.
+He was general manager of the West Canadian Coal Company, engineer at Crow's Nest Pass Coal Company from 1901 to 1908, and a Major with the 2nd Canadian Tunnelling Company.
 The mountain's toponym was officially adopted in 1928 by the Geographical Names Board of Canada.

 Geology

 Mount Coulthard is composed of limestone, a sedimentary rock laid down during the Precambrian to Jurassic periods.
 Formed in shallow seas, this sedimentary rock was pushed east and over the top of younger Cretaceous period rock during the Laramide orogeny.

+Mount Coulthard contains a 370 m long and 61.2 m deep cave on its northern face called Coulthard Cave.
+It was discovered in 1968 by Monica and Tammy Morris and has a 7 m in diameter entrance.